laegit/PaperBJD/README.md

 # PaperDAM

-This repository contains the benchmark instances used in Computational Experiments reported in REFERENCE
+This repository contains the Bi-objective Spanning Tree Problem benchmark instances used in Computational Experiments reported in REFERENCE.

 <br>